-Directive 2004/17/EC covers the procurement procedures of entities operating in the water, energy, transport and postal services sectors.
+- Directive 2014/25/EU on procurement by entities operating in the water, energy, transport and postal services sectors.

-For further information on public procurement legislation and relevant documents please consult the website of DG Internal Market.
+For further information on public procurement legislation and other relevant documents, please consult the website of DG Growth.